Swimming at the 2024 Summer Olympics – Women's 50-metre freestyle: Semifinals

 Two semifinals took place on 3 August, starting at 20:39.
-The swimmers with the best 8 times in the semifinals advanced to the final.
-Sjöström qualified for the finals with a time of 23.66 seconds, which broke the Olympic record by 0.15 seconds.
+The swimmers with the best eight times in the semifinals advanced to the final.
+Sjöström qualified for the final with a time of 23.66, which broke the Olympic record by 0.15 seconds.
 Walsh qualified with the second seed, and Wasick qualified with the third.
-Australia's two swimmers Shayna Jack and Meg Harris qualified, as did China's two swimmers Zhang Yufei and Wu Qingfeng.
-Klančar qualified in seventh despite being initially seeded 23rd, setting another new national record of 24.40 seconds and becoming the first Slovenian Olympic finalist in swimming since Sara Isakovič in 2008.
+Australia's two swimmers, Harris and Shayna Jack, qualified, as did China's two swimmers Zhang Yufei and Wu Qingfeng.
+Klančar qualified in seventh despite being initially seeded 23rd, setting another national record of 24.40 and becoming the first Slovenian Olympic finalist in swimming since Sara Isakovič in 2008.